integrations/slack/README.md

 #### Don't want threading?
 If you don't want threading functionality or not yet ready to adapt to new model, we want to give you the flexibility.
-You can disable/enable threading for Issues and Pull requests noitifications in your channel.
+You can disable/enable threading for Issues and Pull requests notifications in your channel.
 You can go to the channel where you don't need threading and run the following command.  `/github settings`